The Midas Touch

 Move your mouse over Steve to see his answer.

-Final Thoughts: Three Steves.
+Three Steves.
 A solid and enjoyable episode.
 Not much else to say here, really.